-Councillor Boyd intimated that he had a connection with the CAT Application from Carnoustie and Monifieth Men's Shed, by virtue of the fact that he was mentioned in the papers.
+Councillor Boyd declared a non-financial interest in Item 9 intimated that he had a connection with the CAT Application from Carnoustie and Monifieth Men's Shed, by virtue of the fact that he was mentioned in the papers.
 He had been heavily involved in the campaign to save The Panmure Centre and had attended a number of meetings.
 He had applied the objective test and would take part in any discussion and voting on this item.